Aauustiin/CSSUnityWorkshop/README.md

 rigidbody2D.AddForce(new Vector2(0, 10), ForceMode.Impulse);
 ```

-Try putting this inside our “if” statement and pressing play, you should see something like this:
+Try putting this inside our “if” statement and pressing play, you should see something like [this](https://i.imgur.com/wWCX1fJ.gifv)

-ADD GIF HERE

 You've now learned about most of the major fundamental concepts in Unity.
 You can navigate the user interface and the Unity ecosystem.
 You can create GameObjects and modify the behavior of those GameObjects by adding components.
 You can even make your own components that react to user input and interact with other components.